klklklo/pynusinov/README.md

 pynusinov is the name of the package.

-The package contains two classes: NusinovEUV and NusinovFUV.
+The package contains two classes: Euvt2021 and Fuvt2021.

-## NusinovFUV
+## Fuvt2021

 Implementation of the Nusinov model for calculating the spectrum of far ultraviolet radiation from the Sun (FUV) in the wavelength range 115-242 nm.
 The model is based on the idea of a linear dependence of radiation fluxes in